DevThaWrightOne/CECS_378/README.md

 # CECS_378
-Repository used for CECS 378 (Intro to Computer Security) group projects.
+Devon Wright's and Luz Perez's repository for CECS 378 (Intro to Computer Security) group projects.